tytydraco/yessleep/out/Students_are_dropping_out_of_the_sky_at_my_school_Im_starting_to_understand_why.md

 Nicholas Cross was a target every day.

-I walked into English to find two boys pushing him out of the window.
+I walked into English class to find two boys pushing him out of the window.

 He was fine, appearing an hour later, picking strands of grass out of his hair.